 New Freshmen - As an incoming member of the freshmen class, you will live in one of the six Residential Colleges during your freshmen year.
-Your class is separated into six residential college sections so that each section reflects the demographic profile of your incoming class as a whole.
+Your class is separated into seven residential college sections so that each section reflects the demographic profile of your incoming class as a whole.
 Each section is then randomly assigned to one of the six Residential Colleges.
 After your name is assigned to a Residential College, the Residential College staff as well as the Housing Department staff review the Residential College Interest/Activity Sheet you filled out online with your Housing and Dining form.
 While there is no guarantee that all of your preferences an be accommodated, every effort will be made during the process to make an assignment based on the content of the information you provided.
 Your roommate and Residential College assignment is contained in an e-mail sent to your Princeton e-mail address in the summer before your arrival at Princeton.
 For more information, contact the Undergraduate Housing Office Website.

 The Princeton University Graduate Housing Office will send the contract for an apartment or a dormitory if you apply by the application deadline.
 Housing assignments are based on availability; your offer will be for a space within a dormitory, annex, or apartment.
 Specific instructions regarding arrival information will be provided to you from the Housing Office.
 Additional information can be found on the Graduate Housing Office website.